Taylor Logistics — Header

 02

-We hand you Normative-grade scope 1, 2, and 3 reports for the activity we run on your behalf — formatted for your CDP submission, SBTi target, or annual ESG disclosure.
+We hand you Normative-grade scope 1, 2, and 3 reports for the activity we run on your behalf — formatted for CDP, SBTi, or your annual ESG disclosure.

 03

-Mode-shift recommendations from our brokerage team — intermodal, multi-stop consolidation, and SmartWay-certified carrier selection where it makes route and timing sense.
+Mode-shift recommendations from our brokerage team — intermodal, multi-stop consolidation, and SmartWay-certified carrier selection where route and timing allow.

 04